Mayadip/Vrinda-Store-Annual-Report/README.md

 # Vrinda-Store-Annual-Report

-Created an annual sales report of the store to understand their customer and grow more sales in upcoming years.
+Created an annual sales report of the store to understand their customers and grow more sales in upcoming years.

 Steps Covered using Excel-
 1. Requirement gathering from client